pilates for herniated disc

 Practicing the same program for more than 2 months

-The rehabilitation program you received was probably good but any rehab program practiced for longer than 1.5 months will be obsolete and continue doing is likely to produced no benefits.
+The rehabilitation program you received initially was probably good but any rehab program practiced for longer than 1.5 months will be obsolete and continue doing is likely to produced no benefits.